 So lets get this out of the way.
 The school outfits for the girls are absolutely RIDICULOUS.
 What kind of school has a dress code requiring students dress like strippers?
 This may sound like nitpicking, or you might think I eventually got over it.
 Yet even towards the end of the show I'd see the girls and think "dear lord put some clothes on her!".

 Not much to say about Akashic Records of a Magic Bastard instructor.
 It doesn't offer anything even remotely new, and doesn't work too well with what it has.
+And isn't concluded.
 It's another pile of anime stuff, but if you're okay with that it's good enough to kill time if you have nothing better to watch.

 Radars: Just walk the path you believe in, and never forget you're the main character in your own life story.